httpwg/wg-materials/ietf102/minutes.md

 Roy Fielding: Define it in terms of what the field is when combined.

-Martin Thomson: My experience is that things that coelesce do it blindly?
+Martin Thomson: My experience is that things that coalesce do it blindly?